 - Be your child’s advocate.
 Remember to speak up for your loved one.
 It’s okay to ask your pediatrician to never discuss your child’s weight or diet with them present.“ If you don’t have the option to work with a provider who is weight-inclusive in their practice, consider reaching out in advance to set some ground rules,” says Hellner.
 This could mean asking them to refrain from conversations about weight loss while your child is present, avoid labeling foods as good or bad, and to do “blind” weights, in which your child turns around on the scale and doesn’t see the number.

 - Write down your desires.
-Consider giving your provider a that outlines the detrimental effects of weighing young people.
+Consider giving your provider a pre-written letter or card that outlines the detrimental effects of weighing young people.

 - Get help from an expert.
 In some situations, it might be wise to seek out more specialized support for your child.
 “If you’re concerned about your child’s eating behavior, consider reaching out to a trusted eating disorder specialist to explore further,” advises Hellner.